barchart/alerting-service-public/docs/content/quick_start.md

 * What is a ```Property```?
 * What is a ```Target```?

-Refer to the [Key Concepts: JSON Data Structures](/content/concepts/data_structures) section for an in-depth discussion of these objects.
+Refer to the [Key Concepts: Defining Alerts](/content/concepts/defining_alerts) section for an in-depth discussion of these objects.

 ## Creating an Alert